zomervinicius/personal-website/_data/blog/2020-05-29-fast-eslint-and-prettier-setup.md

    * `.eslintrc.js` (or `.eslintrc.json`)
    * `.prettierrc.js` (or `.prettierrc.json`)

-And it's done!
-How awesome that can be, right?!
+And it's done, that's awesome!